thanhnguyenhuu/WebAPI/README.md

 # WebAPI
 SmarterCity WebAPI Test

-This is .Net Core 5 WebAPI created as a test for SmarterCity company.
+This is .Net Core 5 Web API.

 This WebAPI is working with MSSQL Server.
 To create database, please run CreateDatabase.sql file on your MSSQL Server.